cagdasc/Linux-I2C-Java/README.md

-I2CJava
+Linux-I2C-Java
 ===========================
-This native library written for BeagleBone Black.
-I use JNI(java Native Interface) and combine my [I2C library](https://github.com/cagdasc/BeagleBoneBlack-I2C).
+This native library written for Linux Systems.
+This library include JNI(java Native Interface) implementation.
+Find native library in this [repo](https://github.com/cagdasc/Linux-I2C).
-You can use I2C interface with your Java applications with this library.
-This library only experimental.
+You can use I2C interface for your Java applications with this library.
-It's not fully tested but You can find a simple example for Mpu6050.
+It's not fully tested but You can find a simple sample for Mpu6050.

+**Warning:** It's only experimental, not in use production.

-NOTE: Library is developing and other devices will be added.
+**NOTE:** Library is developing and other devices will be added.

+**Important Note:** You need to set JAVA_HOME environment variable.

 #Usage
 	make clean